ayshabkhan/ayshabkhan.github.io/index.md

 &nbsp;

 I’m a journalist and web producer based just outside Baltimore.
 My work focuses on religion, underrepresented communities, technology and the intersections therein.
-Usually that means covering Muslim American issues and experiences, or exploring cool ways techies and artists are pushing society forward.
+Often that means covering Muslim America and cool startups.

 My reporting has been published in The Washington Post, USA Today, ThinkProgress, American Journalism Review, Sojourners and other outlets.
 (Find my clips [here](http://aysha.us/bylines/).)
 Sometimes I do web design, social media, data visualization and graphics, too, so if you want you can call me a digital journalist.

 I’ve worked at the Religion News Service, The Tempest, and the Journalism Center on Children and Families.
 I recently graduated from the University of Maryland, where I studied multiplatform journalism and Middle Eastern affairs.
 There, I ran [Plex](https://medium.com/umdplex), an independent, award-winning student news site highlighting diversity and activism.

-In particular, I’m actively looking for opportunities to expand my portfolio of writing in the following beats: digital culture, cybersecurity, mass and targeted surveillance, civic technology and activism, South Asian culture and religion, Muslim American issues and sectarianism in Islam.
+If anything sounds interesting to you, I’m actively looking for reporting, writing and editing gigs.
+Particularly interested in expanding my portfolio of writing on digital culture, cybersecurity, mass and targeted surveillance, civic technology and activism, South Asian culture and religion, Muslim American issues, and Islamic sectarianism.